-◘ Fig. G-29 The famous rooibos tea of South Africa is obtained from Aspalathus linearis in the Cape Country.
+◘ Fig. G-29 The famous Rooibos tea of South Africa is obtained from Aspalathus linearis in the Cape Province.
 This species is an element of the Renosterbos in the northern Cape.
 However, the shrub is also cultivated on a large scale (photos: Rafiqpoor).

-◘ Fig. G-30 Climate diagrams from South Africa: typical hardwood area, humid montane climate (rich in fog), transitional area and typical Karroo.
+◘ Fig. G-30 Climate diagrams from South Africa: typical sclerophyllic area, humid montane climate (rich in fog), transitional area and typical Karroo.

-◘ Fig. G-31 The fynbos formation occupies large areas in the winter rainfall area of the southern Cape.
-Restiona and Protea are widespread in the fynbos (photo: Rafiqpoor).
+◘ Fig. G-31 The Fynbos formation occupies large areas in the winter rainfall region of the southern Cape.
+Restiona and Protea are widespread in the Fynbos (photo: Rafiqpoor).

-◘ Fig. G-32 The silver tree (Leucadendron argenteum) is a typical element of the Cape fynbos (photos: Rafiqpoor).
+◘ Fig. G-32 The silver tree (Leucadendron argenteum) is a typical element of the Cape Fynbos (photos: Rafiqpoor).

 ◘ Fig. G-33 The Cape region is rich in geophytes.
 We bring here some examples from the Renosterbos area as examples. a: Dietes grandiflora; b: Moraea sisyrinchium; c: Moraea flaccida d: Ferraria crispa; e: Gladiolus alatus; (photos: Rafiqpoor).

-◘ Fig. G-34 The "tablecloth" on Table Mountain near Cape Town.
+◘ Fig. G-34 The "Tablecloth" on Table Mountain near Cape Town.
 It develops not only on Table Mountain but also on other higher ridges on the south coast of Africa.
 The northern flank is sunny and the southern flank is shrouded in dense clouds that spill over to the north (photo: Breckle).

 ◘ Fig. G-35 Boggy areas covered with Restionaceae develop on the wet parts of the Table Mountains in South Africa.
 In these boggy sites, the soil surface is in many places covered with moss mats in which carnivorous Drosera species (e.g. in the picture Drosere trinervia as an endemic on Table Mountain in Cape Town) grow (photos: Rafiqpoor).

-The hardwood vegetation of the fynbos has spread widely since the settlement of the Cape, i.e. after 1400 AD.
-In former times, the evergreen temperate forest with palaeotropical elements extended along the entire south-east coast of Africa to beyond the southern tip of Africa (Cape Agulhas) (ZB V).
+The sclerophyllous vegetation of the Fynbos has spread widely since the settlement of the Cape, i.e. after 1400 AD.
+In former times, the evergreen temperate forest with palaeotropical elements extended along the entire SE coast of Africa to beyond the S tip of Africa (Cape Agulhas) (ZB V).

 9 SW and S Australia

 Perth in SW Australia occupies almost the same latitude as Cape Town.
 The climate is also very similar (◘ Fig. G-37).
-But not only the southwest corner of this continent has winter rains, but also the area around Adelaide in S Australia.
+But not only the SW corner of this continent has winter rains, but also the area around Adelaide in S Australia.

-As a result of the special floristic conditions, the hard-leaved vegetation is distinguished by a different character than in the other winter rainfall areas of the world.
+As a result of the special floristic conditions, the sclerophyllic vegetation is distinguished by a different character than in the other winter rainfall areas of the world.
 The tree form (Eucalyptus species) is dominant, the Proteaceae form the shrub layer among these or predominate on the sandy heaths.
 The eucalypts do not have hard, but leathery leaves.
-Many shrubby or low Eucalyptus species grow in the mallee, forming a lignotuber (◘ Fig. G-38).
+Many shrubby or low Eucalyptus species grow in the Mallee, forming a lignotuber (◘ Fig. G-38).
 Lignotuber formation is a genetically fixed trait, although it may be highly modified by environmental factors.
 Lignotubers are interpreted as an adaptation to survive adverse events (fire, drought, cold).
 They occur in all Mediterranean areas.
 Many species in Australia in particular have lignotuberous formations.

-◘ Fig. G-36 The Renosterbos Formation with Elytropappus rhinocerotis (Asteraceae) is still widespread in the winter rainfall area in northern Cape Land (photo: Rafiqpoor).
+◘ Fig. G-36 The Renosterbos Formation with Elytropappus rhinocerotis (Asteraceae) is still widespread in the winter rainfall area in northern Cape province (photo: Rafiqpoor).